ceegin/Pocket-Passport/readme.md

 * I would like to add an infinite scroll/pagination
 * Expand the app to allow friends to share photos with each other and view profiles more easily
 * Add modals for pictures to pop up.

+## <a name="author"></a>Author
+Hello!
+My name is [Christina Gin](https://www.linkedin.com/in/christina-gin) and I am a software engineer.
+I received training from Hackbright Academy, an engineering bootcamp for women in San Francisco.
+Thanks for reading!

 ## <a name="download"></a>Download/Install
 Clone or fork this repo